 The LT101 is a “point-in-time” assessment and is meant to capture the typical ability of an individual to function across each domain.
-Public health nurses (PHNs) are instructed to use their best clinical judgement to determine the individual’s typical functioning, and document the rationale for their determination, taking into account potential day-to-day variations due to a individual’s health or ability fluctuations,.
+Public health nurses (PHNs) are instructed to use their best clinical judgement to determine the individual’s typical functioning, and document the rationale for their determination, taking into account potential day-to-day variations due to an individual’s health or ability fluctuations.

 When is an LT101 assessment needed?

 An LT101 assessment is needed for current and prospective nursing facility residents who are applying for Medicaid coverage and for determining whether an individual meets, or continues to meet, the nursing facility level of care criteria for certain Medicaid programs, such as the Community Choices Waiver (CCW).
 It is also a required assessment for Pre-admission Screening and Resident Review (PASRR) Level II screenings.

 Registered nurses licensed to practice in the State of Wyoming who are employed or contracted by a County Public Health Nursing Agency and who are trained to conduct the LT101 assessment.

 What is the timeline to process the LT101 request and complete the assessment?

 LT101 assessments are under state oversight of the Level of Care (LOC) Assessment Coordinator at the Division.
 The State has three (3) business days to refer LT101 requests to the PH office and the PHN has seven (7) calendar days from the date of the Division referral to complete and enter the LT101 assessment.
 If the assessment cannot be completed within that time frame, the PHN may request an extension in the Electronic Medicaid Waiver System (EMWS).